Skip to Content

 You might find yourself feeling drained after social events or meetings, not because the activities themselves were tiring, but because the effort required to hear and process conversation was so intense.

-What many don't realise is that untreated mild hearing loss can lead to cognitive decline.
+What many don’t realise is that untreated mild hearing loss may result in cognitive decline.
 Studies have linked even mild hearing loss to an increased risk of dementia, as the brain works harder to process sounds, leaving fewer cognitive resources for memory and thinking.

 The social isolation that often accompanies hearing difficulties can accelerate mental health issues like depression and anxiety.